Quantum Fisher information of fermionic cavity modes in an accelerated motion: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We investigated the effect of relativistic motion on the quantum Fisher information of the $\left(1+1\right)$ Dirac field modes confined to cavities.
 For this purpose, we considered a realistic scheme for two cavities.
 In our scenario, the modes of a massless Dirac field were confined to the two cavities with Dirichlet��s boundary conditions, where one of the cavities remained inertial, while the other underwent the segments of inertial and non-inertial motion with uniform acceleration.
 The acceleration was assumed to be very small and its effects were analyzed in a perturbative regime.
-We considered $\theta$ parameterized two-qubit pure entangled state and a Werner state.
+We considered a $\theta$ parameterized two-qubit pure entangled state and a Werner state.
 In contrast to the degradation of entanglement due to the relativistic motion between the cavities, the quantum Fisher information of the pure composite system $\mathcal{F}_\theta$ with respect to parameter $\theta$ was found to be invariant under the same conditions.
-However, in the case of the Werner state, the quantum Fisher information displayed periodic degradation, due to the inertial and non-inertial segments of motion.
-Furthermore, we found that the quantum Fisher information over Rob's cavity showed periodic degradation behavior depending upon the parameter $\theta$ as well as the uniform acceleration for both the two qubit pure state and Werner state.
+However, in the case of the Werner state, which is a depolaring state of the $\theta$ parameterized two-qubit pure entangled state, the quantum Fisher information displayed periodic degradation, due to the inertial and non-inertial segments of motion.
+Furthermore, the quantum Fisher information over Rob's cavity showed periodic degradation behavior depending upon the parameter $\theta$ as well as the uniform acceleration for both the two qubit pure state and Werner state.
 The quantum Fisher information over Alice's cavity remained invariant throughout the motion of Rob's cavity for the two qubit pure state, whereas for the Werner state it was affected by the mixing parameter of the Werner state.
+The subadditivity of the quantum Fisher information was held regardless of the pure composite system or the Werner state.